MacaPecha/devsite-docs/guides/online-payments/checkout-pro/v1/integration.en.md

 1. Generate your preference

-	1.1 Add the SDK downloaded from Mercado Pago in your project.
+	1.1 Add the SDK downloaded from Mercado Libre in your project.

-	1.2 Add the credentials to enable the use of the Mercado Pago SDK.
+	1.2 Add the credentials to enable the use of the Mercado Libre SDK.

 	1.3 Set the preference according to your product or service.